 Owner(s) of premises where a high risk manufactured water system are required to register the system with Council.

-In accordance with the Regulations, system owners are required to notify Council within 24 hours of receiving a report indicating the presence of Legionella in a water sample from the system.
+In accordance with the regulations, system owners are required to notify us within 24 hours of receiving a report indicating the presence of Legionella in a water sample from the system.

-Email the Service Centre or call 8416 6333 and ask to speak to an Environmental Health Officer.
+Email the Service Centre or contact 8416 6333 and ask to speak with an Environmental Health Officer.